-GAHA is a non-profit organization dedicated to serve and promote the best interest of Arabian horses in Georgia and their owners, breeders, and riders.
-Our events range from group gatherings, clinics, trail rides, seminars, meetings, and equestrian competitions.
+GAHA is an organization dedicated to serve and promote the best interest of Arabian horses in Georgia and their owners, breeders and riders.
+Our events range from group gatherings, clinics, trail rides, seminars, meetings and equestrian competitions.
 Please feel free to discover some of these events by checking our Activities page and Calendar.

-Our members are friendly Arabian enthusiasts who welcome any questions about the Arabian breed and GAHA offers great incentives and programs of involvement for both the youth, the amateur adult and the professional.
+Our members are friendly Arabian enthusiasts who welcome any questions about the Arabian breed.
+GAHA offers great incentives and programs of involvement for both the youth, the amateur adult and the professional.

 Whether you ride in recognized shows or in schooling and open, all-breed shows, you are eligible to compete in our High Point program.
 If showing is not your priority, we have fun events like our annual trail ride, our clinics and our Frequent Rider Program.

-We invite you to become involved with GAHA and make new friends with other Arabian enthusiasts like yourself.
+We invite you to become involved with GAHA and make new friends with other Arabian and equine enthusiasts like yourself.
 Check back often for updates on upcoming events.